vivek-devda/ai-video-generation-pipeline/README.md

 * Modular pipeline architecture
 * Separation of concerns (prompt → image → video)
 * Extensible for API integrations (image generation, TTS)
-* Supports both manual and automated workflows
+* Designed for both manual and automated workflows

 ---

-## ⚠️ Challenges & Learnings
+## ⚠️ Important Note

-* Debugging media processing and library compatibility issues
-* Designing a clean pipeline flow across multiple components
-* Managing transitions between text, images, and video
-* Understanding real-world AI system design beyond simple scripts
+Currently, images are manually sourced for demonstration purposes.

+The pipeline is designed to support full API-based image generation, making it easily extendable into a fully automated system.

 ---

 ## 📈 Future Improvements

 * Full API-based image generation
-* Text-to-speech voiceover integration
+* Text-to-speech (voiceover)
 * Improved transitions and animations
-* CLI-based input support (`--topic`, `--mode`)
+* CLI support (`--topic`, `--mode`)
 * Web interface for non-technical users

 ---

 ## 💡 Motivation

-This project was initially prototyped using no-code tools (n8n).
-It was later rebuilt entirely in Python to gain deeper control, flexibility, and a better understanding of backend AI systems.
+This project was initially prototyped using no-code tools (n8n), then rebuilt from scratch in Python to gain deeper control over system design and automation workflows.

 ---